 When confronted by Lewis, who was also woken by the presidential guards that morning, Epstein dismissed his suggestion and that of Leslie Minford, a chargé d’affaires at the British Embassy, that the Beatles should make an exception for the First Lady of the Philippines.
 The Beatles were equally adamant; when told by the guards that President Marcos was among the dignitaries awaiting their arrival, Lennon retorted: “Who’s he?”
 The band learned of the offence that Imelda Marcos had taken at their nonappearance while watching television at the hotel before leaving for the first concert.
 Footage from the palace was broadcast of the empty seats reserved for the four Beatles, children crying in disappointment, and the First Lady saying that the visiting musicians had let her down.

-Concerts and national backlash
+Philippines – Concerts and national backlash

-The Beatles played the first of their two concerts at the Rizal football stadium at 4 pm before a crowd of 30,000.
+The Beatles played the first of their two concerts at the Rizal football stadium at 4pm before a crowd of 30,000.
 The band performed on a small stage behind a wire fence.
 Pilita Corrales, the Reycards and the Downbeats were among the six local support acts.
-The second show took place at 8.30 and was attended by 50,000 fans.
+The second show took place at 8:30pm and was attended by 50,000 fans.
 The combined total of 80,000 was the largest audience to see the Beatles in concert on a single day.
 The band were well received by their fans, although the poor sound and the distance from the stage was a problem for many.
 In his review of the concerts, Filipino writer Nick Joaquin detected a halfheartedness in the Beatles’ performance and said that even the fans’ screams “seemed mechanical, not rapture but exhibitionism”.
 Another reviewer concluded: “The sound was terrible, The Beatles were terrific.”

 After watching the continual news broadcasts at the hotel, between the two shows, Epstein resolved to record a message to explain the Beatles’ nonappearance at Malacañang Palace.
 The message was filmed by the government-owned Channel 5, at the Manila Hotel.
 When the segment was broadcast later that evening, however, the sound was distorted – a seemingly deliberate act – and Epstein’s explanation was rendered inaudible.
 Barrow recalls that a backlash against the Beatles was evident straight after the evening show at Rizal, when their convoy of cars was briefly trapped behind a closed gate and surrounded by a large crowd of “organised troublemakers”.
 As the NEMS representative who had dealt directly with the Filipino promoter, Lewis was taken away by police officers during the night and subjected to a three-hour interrogation for his role in “snubbing” the Philippines.
 Lewis contacted the British Embassy, where Minford, in a telegram to the Foreign Office, reported that “a technical hitch over payment of Philippine income tax” was likely to delay the Beatles’ departure.
 Death threats against the Beatles were reported at the embassy and at their hotel.

 The Beatles woke up early on 5 July in readiness for their flight to Delhi in India.
 After their requests for room service had gone unanswered, Evans went down to reception and found that all security protection inside the hotel had disappeared.
 The morning newspapers carried front-page stories condemning the Beatles for their failure to attend the engagement at Malacañang Palace.
 The tour party faced further intimidation initiated by Marcos loyalists.
-The Inland Revenue presented a tax bill on the band’s concert earnings, which were still held by Ramos; this was despite a stipulation in NEMS’ contract with Cavalcade that any such tax would be paid by the local promoter.
+The Bureau of Internal Revenue presented a tax bill on the band’s concert earnings, which were still held by Ramos; this was despite a stipulation in NEMS’ contract with Cavalcade that any such tax would be paid by the local promoter.
 All assistance from the hotel staff was withdrawn, as was any police escort through the city traffic, leaving Epstein to call ahead and plead with the pilot of their KLM flight to delay his takeoff.
 On the way to the airport, their Filipino drivers appeared to forget the route; in another example of what Aspinall termed “obstacles [put] in our way”, a soldier sent their cars repeatedly around the same traffic roundabout.